 Steps We Are Taking to Keep You Safe

 In these uncertain times, your safety is our utmost concern.
-You may be hesitant to seek medical care, but rest assured that, in addition to our telemedicine offering, we are uniquely positioned to deliver high-quality care while minimizing exposure to infection.
+You may be hesitant to seek medical care, but rest assured that, we are uniquely positioned to deliver high-quality care while minimizing exposure to infection.

 Our office is a controlled space, staffed by providers who understand and have experience in managing infection and disease.
 Providing exceptional infection control precautions is simply a daily way of life for us.